Recent Articles3D Heli Flying with the Gaui

 I will start you guys out with a couple of videos then you can read all about it below with as many pictures as I could find.

-This is the lattest and best flight in the CGS yet.
+This is an early test flight in the CGS.
+It was the first time I took a plane out past a couple of thousand feet with the CGS.
 It is a beautiful eavning flight out just over 4 miles and on the way back I buzz a friends house.
 It was a great flight.
 My buddy Dave was keeping the Circular Wireless helical antenna pointed in the right direction (BTW......these are awesome antennas).
 Pay attention to the needle in the upper left gauge as I move the throttle.
-The needle moves with throttle settings.....very usefull in throttle setting.
-It is very noticeable during launch and climbout.
+The needle moves with throttle settings.

 This is a video of me flying my quadcopter on a windy day.
 The CGS can be used for both fixed wing as well as multicopters and, though I have yet to try, probably even a helicopter.